kubernetes/enhancements/keps/sig-release/3027-slsa-compliance/README.md

 should be approved by the remaining approvers and/or the owning SIG (or SIG Architecture for cross-cutting KEPs).
 -->
-# KEP-3027: SLSA Compliance in the Kubernetes Release Process
+# KEP-3027: SLSA Level 3 Compliance in the Kubernetes Release Process

 <!--
 This is the title of your KEP.
 Keep it short, simple, and descriptive.
 A good